guhan/zerotociso/docs/HARDWARE.md

 ### Secondary memory
 magnetic, optical, or flash based media
 - Virtual Memory: a pagefile that exists on a hard disk

+## Basis Input/Output System (BIOS)
+- OS independent primitives to start a computer and load the OS
+- **phlashing**: installing a malicious version of BIOS

+## Unified Extentisible Firmware Interface (UEFI)
+- More advanced interface between hardware and software
+- Supports legacy BIOS